-Figures released by ISD Scotland this week revealed between July and October more than 1,300 children had to wait longer than 18 weeks – the Scottish Government set standard.
-More than 20 per cent of the children referred were never seen because they were rejected for not meeting the threshold.
+Each year, thousands of children who are referred to mental health services in Scotland wait for unacceptable periods of time for treatment to begin.
+Figures released by ISD Scotland this week revealed that between July and October more than 1,300 children had to wait longer than 18 weeks – the Scottish Government set standard.
+And, more than 20% of the children referred were never seen at all because they were rejected for not meeting the criteria.

 Here we get a snapshot of how so many children in our country are being let down, with potentially devastating consequences.

 A particularly vulnerable group of children who can suffer because of these long waiting times are those who have been sexually abused.

 Each year, hundreds of children in Scotland call the NSPCC-run Childline service because of sexual abuse.
 A significant number of them also talk about mental health issues, with symptoms often being triggered by the trauma of the abuse they have experienced.